 How To Paint Fabric With Chalk Paint

+Fabric on furniture can become faded, stained, or simply outdated.
+But you can easily transform your fabric pieces with a fun and trendy technique!
 Check out how to paint fabric with chalk paint with this step by step tutorial and this MCM fabric chair.
 It makes it feel like leather!

 I was in need of a new chair for my living room.
+I found this great mid-century modern chair on Facebook Marketplace for $30.

 It was in like-new condition and I couldn’t pass it up.
 So I quickly messaged the seller and purchased this one.

 Once I got it into my space I felt it gave off that “waiting room” feeling.
+I still loved the chair, but I wasn’t crazy about the color.

 Reupholstery is a costly service and I didn’t feel confident enough to take on that task.

 I was familiar with the process of painting fabric with chalk paint, but I had never tried it.
-So I figured why not paint it!
+So I figured why not paint it!?
 Worst case scenario is that I mess it up and I’m out -$30.

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.

-Supplies for how to paint fabric with chalk paint.
+Supplies for painting fabric with chalk paint

 Here are the steps I took to go from a boring gray fabric to a clean classic look…

-Clean Fabric
+Clean Fabric on Chair

 As you can see in the picture, my fabric was pretty new and clean, but if this is not the case for you, I recommend vacuuming the fabric and spot clean.